John Monteith (minister): The Catholopistemiad or University of Michigania

-Returning to Detroit, on August 20, 1817, Monteith was summoned to the quarters of Judge Augustus B. Woodward for "an interview on the subject of a university."
+Returning to Detroit, on August 20, 1817, Monteith was summoned to the quarters of Augustus Brevoort Woodward for "an interview on the subject of a university".
 Six days later, the plan for the university was legally established by action of the territory's executive and judicial officers who comprised Michigan's legislature.
-Under the plan, the Catholepistimiad, or University of Michigania, was to be established with professorships in thirteen fields of human knowledge: literature, mathematics, natural history, natural philosophy, astronomy, chemistry, medicine, economics, ethics, military science, history, intellectual science and universal science.
-Initially, John Monteith was to hold seven of the professorships, and Father Gabriel Richard, a Catholic priest, was to hold the other six.
-In addition, Monteith was to serve as the University's president and Richard would be its vice president.
+Under the plan, the Catholepistimiad, or University of Michigania, was to be established with professorships in thirteen fields of human knowledge: literature, mathematics, natural history, natural philosophy, astronomy, chemistry, medicine, economics, ethics, military science, history, intellectual science, and universal science.
+Initially, John Monteith was to hold seven of the professorships, and Gabriel Richard, a Catholic priest, was to hold the other six.
+In addition, Monteith was to serve as the university's president and Richard would be its vice president.

 The university's officers had authority over all institutions of public education in the Michigan Territory including colleges, schools, libraries, and museums.
-The cornerstone of the first building, commonly called "the Academy," was laid in Detroit on September 24, 1817.
+The cornerstone of the first building, commonly called "the Academy", was laid in Detroit on September 24, 1817.
 By August 1818, a teacher named Lemuel Shattuck was able to open his Lancastrian School in the lower story.
 So far as is known, no collegiate students were matriculated under Monteith's presidency and thus his duties as president consisted mainly of making plans and helping to raise funds.
 On April 30, 1821, a new act was passed, changing the name to the University of Michigan, and abolishing the office of president in favor of a board of twenty trustees.
 Although Monteith was offered the chairmanship, he soon left to accept a professorship at Hamilton College in Clinton, New York.
 It would not be until 1837, sixteen years after Monteith had left Detroit, that classes would first be organized at the university's new home in Ann Arbor, Michigan.
 Nevertheless, the entity formed in 1817 is the direct legal antecedent to today's University of Michigan.